 Beach umbrellas are large umbrellas that provide shade and UV protection.
 Beach umbrellas are most commonly used at the beach, hotels resorts, restaurants or around a pool at a

 person’s residence.
 If you’re considering purchasing a beach umbrella, then there are several factors you’ll want to consider.
 Those factors include size, UV protection, location, and durability.

 Considering Size of Your Beach Umbrella

 Beach umbrellas typically come in two sizes; 6-7 ft. umbrellas, and 7-13 ft. umbrellas.
 It’s important to note that these measurements consider the size of the canopy as opposed to the height of the umbrella.
-The 6-7 ft. beach umbrella is typically large enough to accommodate two people.
+The 6-7 ft. the beach umbrella is typically large enough to accommodate two people.
 6-7 ft. umbrellas have less material than larger umbrellas and, therefore, they weigh less and easier to transport.
-The pole of a 6-7 ft. umbrella is usually around 1.25 inches in diameter.
+The pole of a 6-7 ft. the umbrella is usually around 1.25 inches in diameter.
 It’s important to note this because you’ll want to purchase an anchor that accommodates your beach umbrella.
 Otherwise, you can also purchase beach umbrellas with a built-in anchor.

 7-13 ft.
 Umbrellas are larger and can accommodate more people.
 Most people don’t choose umbrellas that are larger than 9 ft. as it would become incredibly inconvenient to transport

 anything larger.
 Larger beach umbrellas are good for groups of 6-8 people.
 They can weigh up to 16 pounds and can be more inconvenient to transport.
 Umbrellas that are 7-8 ft. may use an aluminum pole.
 However, for anything larger than that you should consider a wooden pole as it will be more sturdy.